nwjs/node/doc/api/test.md

 <!-- YAML
 added:
   - v20.4.0
+  - v18.19.0
 -->

 Triggers all pending mocked timers immediately.
+If the `Date` object is also mocked, it will also advance the `Date` object to the furthest timer's time.

 The example below triggers all pending timers immediately, causing them to execute without any delay.